 - This Base Prospectus is valid within twelve months from the date of this Base Prospectus.
-The obligation to supplement this Base Prospectus in the event of significant new factors, material mistakes or material inaccuracies will not apply when the Base Prospectus is no longer valid. - Series of Debt Securities issued under the Programme have been admitted to trading on a regulated market of Nasdaq Iceland. - Applications may be made for new series of Debt Securities issued under the Programme to be admitted to trading on a regulated market, for the purposes of Directive 2004/39/EC ("MiFID") which has been implemented in Iceland through the Act on Securities Transactions, and Act on Stock Exchanges No. 110/2007, or for the purpose of Directive 2014/65/EU on Markets in Financial Instruments (the "MiFID II"), which will be implemented into Icelandic law on MiFID II Implementation Date. - The Programme also provides that the Issuer may issue Debt Securities that will not be admitted to trading on any market.
+The obligation to supplement this Base Prospectus in the event of significant new factors, material mistakes or material inaccuracies will not apply when the Base Prospectus is no longer valid. - Series of Debt Securities issued under the Programme have been admitted to trading on a regulated market of Nasdaq Iceland. - Applications may be made for new series of Debt Securities issued under the Programme to be admitted to trading on a regulated market, for the purpose of Directive 2014/65/EU on Markets in Financial Instruments (the "MiFID II"), which has been implemented in Iceland through the Act on Markets in Financial Instruments. - The Programme also provides that the Issuer may issue Debt Securities that will not be admitted to trading on any market.